nasriblack/smart_menu_card/readme.md

 1. [ ] Implement lotti file ( i already find one) in case of loading => loading the api the lottie should appear.
 1. [ ] Implement a backend with express and node to send the request => a post endpoint to fix the authorization issue.
 1. [ ] Improve the UI in case of suggestions of IA => when i get the suggeestion i must see the suggestions in different ui.
+1. [ ] Update the UI to let the user see the legend and start Over , View Full Menu also as v.1

 ---